Filthy Rich (1982 TV series): Production

-Series creator Linda Bloodworth began her television career by co-writing a script for an episode of M*A*S*H with Mary Kay Place, and when that script was nominated for an Emmy Award, she found herself in high demand.
-Bloodworth was offered staff positions on several television series, but she turned them down.
-"I just wanted to get my own shows on the air", she said.
-"I didn't want to die working those long hours for someone else's show.
-I didn't want to bleed unless it was for my own show."
-She formed her own production company, produced numerous pilot episodes and then, in 1980, she got the idea for Filthy Rich.
-"I just set out to write a comedy about Southerners — eccentric Southerners."

-The hour-long pilot for Filthy Rich was filmed on February 27, 1981 as a candidate for inclusion on CBS's 1981–82 fall schedule.
+Series creator Linda Bloodworth-Thomason, coming off an Emmy Award nomination for co-writing a script for an episode of M*A*S*H, formed her own production company and produced multiple Television pilots.
+In 1980, she got the idea for Filthy Rich.
+The hourlong pilot was filmed on February 27, 1981 as a candidate for inclusion on CBS's 1981–82 fall schedule.
 When the fall schedule was announced in May, Filthy Rich wasn't included, but the network optioned it as a potential midseason replacement.
-"Apparently, the network wasn't sure of its feelings", commented Dixie Carter.
-"Some executives liked the concept, others despised it."
-Meanwhile, Delta Burke was offered the role of Katherine Wentworth on Dallas, as well as a recurring role on the TV spin-off of Private Benjamin, but she was forced to turn both parts down because she was under contract for Filthy Rich.
-Similarly, Carter was asked to replace Tammy Grimes in the Broadway production of 42nd Street, but CBS prevented her from accepting.
-Instead, cast members were forced to take small roles in films and guest-star on various TV shows while awaiting word on the fate of Filthy Rich.
+Delta Burke was forced to turn down roles on Dallas and Private Benjamin due to being under contract for Filthy Rich.
+Dixie Carter was asked to replace Tammy Grimes in the Broadway production of 42nd Street, but CBS prevented her from accepting.

 In March 1982, CBS ordered a second pilot episode, this time as a half-hour show.
-The network stipulated that they wanted the new pilot to be "less bizarre" than the original pilot had been, and though the material was toned down a bit, they still passed on including the show on the fall schedule.
+The network stipulated that they wanted the new pilot to be "less bizarre" than the original pilot had been, and though the material was toned down, they still passed on including the show on the fall schedule.